 SANParks runs all the accommodation within the park.
-There is a small, lakeside tented camp, and a campsite with 15 spots.
-The campsite has a communal kitchen with hobs and microwave, and every camping spot has power.
+There is a small, lakeside tented camp, and a campsite with 15 spots, all with power.
+The campsite and tented camp have a communal kitchen with hobs and a microwave.

 We had dinner at Polka restaurant, a few hundred metres from our accommodation.
 This was very nice, and we were going to come back the next morning to their bakery to get supplies for lunch, but we forgot.

 There are several museums and galleries in Graaf-Reinet, all located in lovely historic buildings.

 The Reinet House Museum occupies an old parsonage, now a museum containing furniture and historic stories.
 At the head of a street full of picturesque houses.

 The Hester Rupert Art Museum displays sculptures and paintings in a wonderfully restored old church building.
 Open weekdays and Saturday mornings.